HugoPhibbs/best-tower/README.md

 *By Hugo Phibbs*

-Finds the best tower for a given farm according to tower's average RSSI value
+Finds the tower with the highest average RSSI value (Return Strength Signal Indication) for a given farm.

 ## Usage
 * First make sure that you have Node and NPM installed.